feltcute/ModdingDocsMGD/Doc/Functions/Asset/ImageLayers.rst

       "Monsters/Aiko/Paizuri/AikoBoobsSqueeze__AikoPaizuri_Titfuck.png",
   "EndLoop",

-Disambiguation in order of strings used in the first row:
+Disambiguation in order of :term:`strings` used in the first row:

 .. list-table::
   :widths: 1 5